 The inflorescence is a tight branched cluster (a cyme) or clusters, as several may form on the upper branches.
 Solitary flowers also occur from the upper leaf stalks.

-Flowers: Each pale yellow 5-parted flower is only 1/3 to 1/2 inch wide with gaps between the 5 petals through which appear the 5 green hairy calyx lobes (sepals) that are longer than the petals.
+Flowers: Each pale yellow 5-parted flower is only 1/3 to 1/2 inch wide with gaps between the 5 yellow petals through which appear the 5 green hairy calyx lobes (sepals) that are longer than the petals.
+Petals are obovate in shape (widest in the center, length about 1.5x the width) and widely spaced.
 Just below the sepals are 5 still longer green spreading bracts that are more triangular shaped.
-The flower has between 10 and 20 stamens with yellow filaments and anthers in a circular pattern around a dome shaped center receptacle containing the thread-like styles of the numerous pistils.
+The flower has 15 or 20 stamens with yellow filaments and broad yellow anthers in a circular pattern around a dome shaped center receptacle containing 60 to 150 carpels with the thread-like styles.
 Flowers do not all bloom at once, giving an extended bloom period of a month or more for the plant.

-Names: The genus name, Potentilla, is from the Latin word potens, meaning 'powerful' and refers to the medicinal power of some species of the genus which have medicinally properties.
+Names: The genus name, Potentilla, is from the Latin word potens, meaning 'powerful' and refers to the medicinal power of some species of the genus which have medicinal properties.
 The species name, norvegica, means "of Norway" and perhaps is a reference to whose settlers brought the plant to North America.
 The old common name of Strawberry Weed is due to the similarity of the leaves of a young plant to the common strawberry.
+The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: - Note the several cymes branching at the top of the dull reddish stem.
-Leaves: 1st photo is a long stalked basal leaf.
-2nd photo - note the hair on the underside especially on the mid-vein and the double-teeth.
+Leaves: 2nd photo is a long stalked basal leaf.
+The shape of that leaf gives the plant its alternate common name of "Strawberry Weed".3rd photo - note the hair on the underside especially on the mid-vein and the double-teeth.

 Below: 1st photo - A typical 3-parted upper stem leaf without a stalk.
 2nd photo - All the upper parts have long fine hair - the stem, the leaves, the bracts and the sepals.

 Notes: Rough Cinquefoil is indigenous to the Garden.
 Eloise Butler first noted in her Garden log on June 26, 1910.
 It was still in the Garden at the time of the 1986 census but has since gone missing.
 The plant is widespread throughout North America having been introduced to the continent during the early colonial period.
 It found in all Canadian Provinces and all US States except Louisiana, Mississippi and Florida.
 Within Minnesota it has been found in the vast majority of the counties with exceptions widely scattered.
 It is found in most metro counties.
 It has been in the state so long that most references consider it to be native, although it is a native of Eurasia.
-There are 19 Cinquefoils that have been found in Minnesota of which 3 are introductions.
-Four of those have not been collected in many years and may not be extant.
+There are 18 Cinquefoils in the genus Potentilla that have been reported in Minnesota of which 2 are introductions.
+Four of those 18 have not been collected and are thought to be erroneous.
+Of the remaining 14, several are known from only one county.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.